giovantenne/hardypress-statuskit/site/content/incidents/app-hardypress-com-unreachable.md

 affectedsystems = [
   "Dashboard"
 ]
-resolved = false
+resolved = true
 +++

-We're seeing slow loads of our dashboard (app.hardypress.com) and difficulty in using our web UI hosted on Netlify.
-We're looking into it now, but it seems a Netlify issue.
+We're seeing slow loads of our dashboard (app.hardypress.com) and difficulty in using our web UI.
+We're looking into it now, but it seems related to an outage an oa major cloud provider.
 Live sites hosted on HardyPress are unaffected.

-We are monitoring Netlifystatus Twitter account: [https://twitter.com/netlifystatus]
+---

+**Monitoring**: We’ve found a cause of the slowdown and mitigated it and continue to monitor. {{< track "2018-06-27T16:18:12.000Z" >}}